London jury seated in Kevin Spacey sex assault trial on allegations over a decade old

-LONDON (AP) — Two-time Oscar winner Kevin Spacey walked into a London courtroom Wednesday to face trial on charges of sexually assaulting four men as long as two decades ago.
+LONDON (AP) — Jurors who will decide the fate of actor Kevin Spacey were sworn in Wednesday in a London court as the Oscar winner faces charges of sexually assaulting four men as long as two decades ago.

+The outcome of the trial could send Spacey to prison or revive his career.

-The actor was dressed in a dark blue suit, light blue shirt and pink tie as he was called by his full name and asked if he was Kevin Spacey Fowler.
+The two-time Academy Award winner was dressed in a dark blue suit, light blue shirt and pink tie as he strode confidently into court and was called by his full name.
+He was asked if he was Kevin Spacey Fowler.

 “I am,” he said as he stood behind a window in the dock.

-Spacey, 63, has pleaded not guilty to a dozen charges including sexual assault, indecent assault and causing a person to engage in sex activity without consent.
-He could face a prison sentence if convicted.
+Spacey, 63, has pleaded not guilty to a dozen charges including sexual assault, indecent assault and causing a person to engage in penetrative sexual activity without consent.

-Spacey nodded and smiled at potential jurors as Justice Mark Wall told them that they may know Spacey by name or have seen his films.
+“I am sure the defendant will be gratified to know that many of you will know his name or have seen his films,” Justice Mark Wall said as Spacey nodded and smiled at the potential jurors lined up between the dock and two dozen journalists taking notes.

-More than two dozen entered the courtroom and the first 14 were seated without objection from the prosecution or defense.
-Thirteen people were then excuse.
+The first 14 jurors, including two alternates, called by name were seated without objection from the prosecution or defense.
+The remaining 13 were excused.

+The jurors were clad in a mix of business and casual attire.
+Two women wore dresses and two men had suits and ties.
+One man wore a black denim jacket and a bearded man had a weathered Superman T-shirt stretched across his midsection.

-Spacey stood with his hands clasped behind his back as nine men and five women, including two alternates, were sworn in as jurors to hear evidence in the case expected to last four weeks in Southwark Crown Court.
+Spacey stood with his hands clasped behind his back as the nine men and five women were sworn in as jurors to hear evidence in the case expected to last four weeks in Southwark Crown Court.

-“I do solemnly, sincerely and truly declare and affirm that I will faithfully try the defendant and give true verdicts according to the evidence,” jurors asserted.

-The actor, who is free on bail, arrived at court about two hours before the trial was due to start.
+Spacey, who is free on bail and has homes in London and the U.S., arrived at court by taxi with his manager, Evan Lowenstein, about two hours before the trial was due to start.
+He smiled and waved as he passed photographers and video journalists.

 “There are people right now who are ready to hire me the moment I am cleared of these charges in London,” Spacey said in a rare interview published this month in Germany’s Zeit magazine.
 He said the media had turned him into a “monster.”